brendafrancis/sovrin-client/getting-started.md

 This gives Alice a friendly name for the entity that is bootstrapping the new pairwise relationship onto the Sovrin ecosystem.
 Trust anchors provide a way for identifiers to be added to Sovrin.
 They are generally organizations but can be persons as well.
 Faber College is a trust anchor, and if its invitation is accepted, will write Alice’s identifier to Sovrin.

 It is important to understand that this identifier for Alice is not, in and of itself, the same thing as Alice’s self-sovereign identity.
-Rather, Alice’s identity will-- for her--be the sum total of all the pairwise relationships she has, and all the attributes knowable about those manifestations of her identity, across the full network.
-If Alice accepts this invitation, she will have a self-sovereign identity by virtue of the fact that she is accessible on the network through at least one relationship, and Faber College will be creating the first relationship participating in Alice’s identity--but Alice’s identity will not be captive to Faber College in any way.
+Rather, Alice’s identity will — for her — be the sum total of all the pairwise relationships she has, and all the attributes knowable about those manifestations of her identity, across the full network.
+If Alice accepts this invitation, she will have a self-sovereign identity by virtue of the fact that she is accessible on the network through at least one relationship, and Faber College will be creating the first relationship participating in Alice’s identity — but Alice’s identity will not be captive to Faber College in any way.

 ```
 Verification key: <empty>